ABI Residential Disability Services

-Transitional Living Services
+Residential Living Services

-Over 90% of clients that go through the ABI Intensive Rehabilitation Programme return home and receive ongoing home-based or outpatient rehabilitation.
-After a severe brain injury however, some clients will require a period of transition in a residential service.
-This may be because the person’s normal home and family settings isn’t designed to deal with the special mobility, safety and medical needs the person may have.
+Over 90% of people that go through the ABI Intensive Rehabilitation Programme return home and have their follow-up rehabilitation in the community.
+After a severe brain injury, however, some individuals will require a period of further rehabilitation in our specialised residential living service.

 - Whānau / family support